-We’ve already discussed the secret reason your thin hair isn’t holding curl.
-But there’s another culprit that may have happened a long, long time ago: your haircut.
-You see, naturally thin hair needs to be shaped and snipped to encourage bouncier, more Gisele-like volume—without the right technique, no amount of styling, curling, or pulling will give it the fuller look you want (and Pin excessively).
+Is your fine hair feeling lifeless?
+We’ve already discussed the secret reason your thin hair isn’t holding curl, but there’s another volume-threatening culprit that may have happened a long, long time ago: your haircut.
+You see, naturally thin hair needs to be snipped and shaped to encourage bouncier, more Gisele-like volume.
+Without the right technique, no amount of styling, curling, or pulling will give it the fuller look you want.

 For a softer, more romantic look, curl only the ends of your Swag haircut, like Suki Waterhouse does.

 Looking for additional inspiration?
 We’ve got six more lifesaving cuts for people with thin hair.

 This story was originally published at an earlier date and has since been updated.